-- F. After providing the grantee an opportunity to redact personally identifiable or proprietary information, the Department of the Interior may post successful grant applications on a publicly available web site. - G. The Department of the Interior will publish a summary of performance accomplishments on a publicly available web site, following submission by the States of the report required in Section VII.C of this guidance. - H. Additional clarification on reporting requirements and grant terminology is provided in Attachment C.
+- F. After providing the grantee an opportunity to redact personally identifiable or proprietary information, the Department of the Interior will post successful grant applications on a publicly available web site. - G. The Department of the Interior will publish a summary of performance accomplishments on a publicly available web site, following submission by the States of the report required in Section VII.C of this guidance.